-Lost and found articles are placed on a table across from the kitchen We make every attempt to have these articles returned to his/her owners.
-However, children are not always sure of his/her things, particularly when many children have similar articles (boots, mitts, jackets).
+Lost and found articles are placed on a table across from the kitchen.
+We make every attempt to have these articles returned to their owners.
+However, children are not always sure of their things, particularly when many children have similar articles (boots, mitts, jackets).
 You can help your children and us by labeling everything your child brings to school.
 At the end of each month, the items that have not been claimed are sent to local charities.